BurgerAndreas/diffusion-planning/notes.md

 - maze2d_umaze_v1:
 - maze2d_medium_v1:

+How many parameters does the diffusion model have?
+- UNet with 3.7M parameters
+- same architecture for all maze sizes, but trained separately

 ## Our approach

 - Keep the diffusion model (e.g. trained on maze2d-large-v1) as is, without any additional training